Income protection for miners

 - Any additional benefits.
 Some income protection plans may come with additional standard or optional benefits.
 Make sure you compare plans to see what each one offers over and above the basic income protection cover.

-How income protection for miners help?
+How income protection for miners can help

 One thing that can offer miners peace of mind is having a specialist income protection plan to ensure that the financial impact of an unexpected injury or illness is minimised.